define-private-public/timelapse_test/README.md

 A text file called `info.txt` will be left in `<destination>` with some information about the timelapse capture.

+If you want to compile the images into a film, a small bash script called `compileToMove.sh` is provided in the `./src/` directory.
+It requires `ffmpeg` to be installed.

 Folder Description
 ------------------
  * `./toybox/` is just a little place where I tinker with code.
 Some of it may